aiqc/AIQC/docs/index.rst

     Adding to the complexity, different <b>protocols</b> are required based on: <i>analysis type</i> (e.g. categorize, quantify, generate), <i>data type</i> (e.g. spreadsheet, sequence, image), and <i>data dimensionality</i> (e.g. timepoints per sample).
   </p>
   <p class="intro bigP" style="margin-bottom:40px">
-    In attempting to solve these problems ad hoc, individuals end up writing lots of <i>tangled code</i> and <i>stitching together</i> a Frankenstein set of tools.
+    In attempting to solve these problems ad hoc, individuals end up writing <i>custom code</i> for each experiment and <i>stitching together</i> different sets of tools.
 Doing so requires knowledge of not only data science but also software engineering, which places a <i>skillset burden</i> on the research team.
 The <i>DIY</i> approach is not maintainable.
   </p>